Blue Peter: Time capsules

 One of the most iconic parts of the show is its time capsules.
-Tradition began in 1971 when the first Blue Peter time capsule was buried, set to be opened in 2000 to show the next generations of viewers about life of the time, viewers selecting what goes in the time capsule.
+The tradition began in 1971 when the first Blue Peter time capsule was buried, set to be opened in 2000 to demonstrate the next generations of viewers what daily life was like at the time, with viewers selecting what goes in the time capsule.
 Since then more time capsules have been buried and opened.

 1971–2000

-The first time capsule was buried by Valerie Singleton, John Noakes and Peter Purves in front of the BBC Television Centre, where the presenters dug and buried the capsule.
-It contained objects from the time such as a copy of the 1970 Blue Peter annual, a set of decimal coins – which were introduced in 1971 – and photographs of the three presenters.
-The box had to be moved at one point in its long burial - the original site of the capsule was due to be developed in 1984 so the box was unearthed and moved to another site in the Blue Peter garden.
+The first time capsule was buried by Valerie Singleton, John Noakes and Peter Purves in front of the BBC Television Centre on 7 June 1971.
+It was a steel box lined with lead and fastened with metal screws and two padlocks, however no thought was given to waterproofing the contents.
+It contained objects from the time such as documents describing the capsule's contents and the history of the show, an audiotape of the mascot dog Petra and cat Jason along with the show's theme tune and greetings from the presenters, a copy of the 1970 Blue Peter annual magazine, Blue Peter badges and booklets, a film reel of the show's coverage of an air race from the Isle of Man to Blackpool, a copy of the week's Radio Times, a set of decimal coins – which were introduced in 1971 – and photographs of the three presenters, the mascots, and the Blue Peter locomotive.
+The box had to be moved at two points in its long burial – first a few yards away a week later, after viewers sent in letters showing concerns that it would affect the root growth of a nearby tree, and second, when the original site of the capsule was due to be developed in 1984 so the box was unearthed and moved to another site in the Blue Peter garden.

-On Friday 7 January 2000, presenters Katy, Konnie, Simon and Matt were joined with Valerie, John and Peter, who buried the capsule, to help unearth it.
-The team used a treasure map to locate the box and then dug it up and opened it.
-Water had leaked into the box and partially damaged some items, however most of the items were in surprisingly good condition.
+On Friday 7 January 2000, the then-incumbent Blue Peter presenters joined Singleton, Noakes and Purves, who buried the capsule, to help unearth it.
+The team used a treasure map and thermal imaging to locate the box and then dug it up and opened it.
+Water had leaked into the box and partially damaged some items; however, most of the items were in surprisingly good condition.
 Editor Richard Marson decided that the opening of the capsule should not be broadcast live as it was unclear as to what would be discovered inside or even if the rusted container could even be opened.
-He was glad he made this decision when it became clear during the recording that the capsule had at some point been opened - probably at the time it was moved and reburied - and that the contents had been wrapped entirely differently from the original burial.
+He was glad he made this decision when it became clear during the recording that the capsule had at some point been opened – probably at the time it was moved and reburied – and that the contents had been wrapped entirely differently from the original burial.
 By editing the video of the opening, he managed to avoid this becoming obvious to the viewers.